DE-archive/query_strategy/README.md

 add_reference :comments, :post, index: true
 ```

 Another way to speed up the total time of a request is to reduce the number of queries being made.
 The includes query method is used to eager load the identified child records when the parent object is loaded.
-Let’s watch through the development log as we interact with a post and its comments in the Rails console:
+Let’s watch through the development log as we interact with a post and its comments in the `Rails console`:

 ```
 :001> post = Post.first